 The Facilities and Grounds Department has incorporated Integrated Pest Management (IPM) procedures for the control of structural and landscape pests.
 Integrated Pest Management means that pest problems will be alleviated with the least possible hazard to people, property, and the environment by using methods that are safe, effective, and economically feasible.
 Pesticides will be carefully evaluated before use and will only be used after nontoxic and other safer methods have been considered.
-For more information on Integrated Pest Management information, please refer to the Annual Pesticide Use Notification or contact Ryan Zajda at 949-497-7700 ext.
+For more Integrated Pest Management information, please refer our Integrated Pest Management Plan and to the Annual Pesticide Use Notification, or contact Ryan Zajda at 949-497-7700 ext.
 5213.

 Pesticide Application Checklist

 When the district has used all other means of pest eradication and has not met the target level with the pest, then pesticides will be used.
 Here are some of the precautions that should take place before the application of pesticides.

 All items for human consumption (such as food, beverages, drugs and medicines) which are not intact in the original manufacture’s airtight containers (such as sealed glass or metal) must be removed from the structure prior to application or double-bagged plastic sealed bags.

 Remove all area carpeting.

 Have the student take home all personal clothing and backpacks.
 Have them washed before they return to school.